 He is best known for documenting his trip to Mecca in disguise at a time when Europeans trying to enter would be punished by death.
 Along with John Hanning Speke, Burton was the first European to explore the African Great Lakes as they searched for the source of the Nile River.

 Burton was the quintessential adventurer and a badass.
 Driven by the thrill of adventure, he was an accomplished writer, soldier, geographer, fencer, ethnologist and linguist.
 He authored over 40 books about his adventures across Asia, Africa, the Middle East and the Americas.
 His contributions also include the translation of the Kama Sutra and The Arabian Nights into English.

 Dreamers Who changed the world of travel

 Changing the world of travel often requires having big dreams.
 Even if those dreams seem so out of reach that others think you’re crazy.
-This seems to be a common trait of those who changed the world of travel.
+This appears to be a common trait of those who changed the world of travel.

 Amelia Earhart (1897 – 1937(39))

 The story of Amelia Earhart has always fascinated me.
 A woman determined to pursue her passion for flying in a man’s world.
 Fully succeeding and inspiring girls everywhere.
 Just to mysteriously disappear at the height of her career.

 I think Earhart is very relatable to many women today.
 She was a tomboy and defied the conventions of female behaviour imposed on her.
 She faced numerous hardships, disapprovals and obstacles, while still accomplishing her dreams.
 As far as female role models go, she’s the real deal.